kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 |<img src='/Assests/Security/Media/TenatArchitecture.png' width='500' height='250'>|<img src='/Assests/Security/Media/Tenant.png' width='700' height='450'>|
 | -------- | -------- |

+In your tenant, you can enable Microsoft Fabric for:

+* **The entire organization** - In most cases your organization has one tenant, so selecting this option enables it for the entire organization.
+In organizations that have several tenants, if you want to enable Microsoft Fabric for the entire organization, you need to enable it in each tenant.
+* **Specific security groups** - Use this option to enable Microsoft Fabric for specific users.
+You can either specify the security groups that Microsoft Fabric will be enabled for, or the security groups that Microsoft Fabric won't be available for.

 ### Tenant Settings

 [Tenant settings](https://learn.microsoft.com/fabric/admin/tenant-settings-index) enable fine-grained control over the features that are made available to your organization.
 If you have concerns around sensitive data, some of our features might not be right for your organization, or you might only want a particular feature to be available to a specific group.